Faris Haroun: Senior career

 It was announced on 16 May 2007 that Haroun was called up to the Belgium squad for the first time in his career.
 He made his Belgium debut on 6 June 2007, coming on as a 55th-minute substitute, in a 2–0 loss against Finland.
 Haroun later made three more appearances by the end of the year, as the national side unsuccessfully for the UEFA Euro 2008 tournament.

 Two years later in May, Haroun was called up to Belgium once again.
 He started in both matches against Chile and Japan.

+Managerial career

+In November 2025, Haroun was appointed as caretaker coach of Royal Antwerp along with Robert Molenaar following the dismissal of Stef Wils.
+On his debut on 30 November, he led his team to a 1–0 away win over Club Brugge.

 Personal life

-At one point, he was engaged to Marina, but since broken up.
+At one point, Haroun was engaged to Marina, but since broken up.
 Haroun resided with his Australian wife, Katie Sinclair and became a first time father when his wife gave birth to a baby boy.

 Faris is the elder brother of Nadjim Haroun and the cousin of Kévin Nicaise, both of whom are members of the Chad national football team.